Celebrating indigenous culture at the Pujllay Festival in Tarabuco

 • Visiting places of alternative tourism in Cochabamba, Sucre (World Heritage) and Tarabuco.

-• Support to the garbage recycling works in Tarabuco, generated by the carnival.
+• Support the garbage recycling works in Tarabuco, generated by the carnival.

 • Documentation of cultural events.